khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 ## Layout
 ### Two column

-The two column layout is the recommended layout for a section of settings.
-This layout optimizes for individual section height and readable character length.
+The two column layout is the default recommendation because it optimizes for individual section height and readable character length.
+On breakpoints less than or equal to `lg` (≤ 992px), a two column layout is collapsed to use a [single column](#single-column).

 * **First column:** Contains the section title and an optional description.
 Occupies 1/3 of the width.
+When scrolling, the headings of each section should remain sticky to provide context of the section form.
 * **Second column:** Contains the settings form content.
 Occupies 2/3 of the width.
+Form elements utilize the [form layout sizes](/components/form#layout).

 <figure class="figure" role="figure" aria-label="Example of 2 column settings layout"><img class="figure-img" src="/img/settings-2-column.png" alt="Example of 2 column settings layout" role="img" /><figcaption class="figure-caption"></figcaption></figure>